Goethean science: The Kantian problem

 Immanuel Kant in Prussia undertook a major rescue operation to preserve the validity of knowledge derived via reason (science), as well as of knowledge going beyond the rational mind, that is of human liberty and of life beyond simply an expression of 'the chance whirlings of unproductive particles' (Coleridge).
 Kant's writings had an immediate and major impact on Western philosophy and triggered a philosophical movement known as German idealism (Fichte, Hegel, Schelling), which sought to overcome and transcend the chasm Kant had formalized between the sense-based and the super-sensible worlds, in his attempt to 'save the appearances' (Owen Barfield), that is, to preserve the validity of scientific or rational knowledge as well as that of faith.

 Kant's solution was an epistemological dualism: we cannot know the thing-in-itself (Das Ding an Sich) beyond our mental representation of it.
 While there is a power (productive imagination – produktive Einbildungskraft) that produces a unity ("transcendental unity of apperception"), we cannot know or experience it in itself; we can only see its manifestations and create representations about it in our mind.
 The realm beyond the senses also could not be known via reason, but only via faith.
 To seek to know the realm beyond the senses amounts to what Kant termed an 'adventure of reason'.

+Goethe's Scientific Approach

+Classification, Causation, and Laws of Nature

+The science editor for the Kurschner edition of Goethe's works, Rudolf Steiner, describes three ways in which Goethe's approach to Science differs from analytic modern science in The Light Course:

+I) Classification: First scientists divide and classify the beings and phenomena of Nature.
+From individual creatures and phenomena, he forms concepts of species, kind and genus.
+This summing of external sensory impressions of many individual wolves and hyenas into kinds and species is already taken unconsciously for granted.
+No one reflects they should Examine how these general ideas are epistemologically related to the single data.